repository-service-tuf/repository-service-tuf/docs/source/index.rst

 Use cases
 ---------

-Some RSTUF use cases examples include but are not limited to:
+Some RSTUF use case examples include but are not limited to:

 * An organization has a live "Software Updater".
 This "Software Updater" uses TUF to download, install and update software artifacts.